 There are two human activities recognized to have irreparably changed the global radiocarbon levels—the burning of fossil fuel and nuclear weapons testing.

-Burning of large quantities of fossil fuels like coal, referred as the Suess effect, had significantly lowered the radiocarbon concentration of the atmospheric carbon reservoir.
+Burning of large quantities of fossil fuels like coal, referred to as the Suess effect, had significantly lowered the radiocarbon concentration of the atmospheric carbon reservoir.
 In contrast, nuclear weapons testing in the 1950s and 1960s dramatically increased the level of carbon 14 in the atmosphere.
 The phenomenon is often referred to as the bomb effect.

 The bomb effect refers to the phenomenon that produced “artificial” radiocarbon in the atmosphere due to nuclear bombs.